torpkev/domain_docs/faq/spawn.md

 Open the Domain Block by right clicking it with an open hand Go into Edit menu
 Click the name/welcome/farewell buttons and set them to be sensible values

+## Step 5

+Identify any areas where you need to allow a flag you're preventing in your main spawn area.

+If you have some, create the Domain Block for them, again, this block should be considered for spawn ONLY.
+This will save your headaches later on, which you will have if players start using it and the config needs to change.

+Make sure the field_order is a higher number than spawn, I find increasing to 5 is helpful as it gives some wiggle room in case you want to add more in.

+Place the new fields, repeat step 3 and 4 on the new field.